kimh/clojure-by-example/source/index.md

 ## Anonymous Function

-Functions are first class object in Clojure.
-When you say something is *a first class object in programming language X*, it means that you can do the all basic operations with the object such as passing to a function, returned from a function, and binding to variable, etc.
+Functions are first class objects in Clojure.
+When you say something is *a first class object in programming language X*, it means that you can do all the basic operations with the object such as passing it to a function, returned from a function, and binding it to a variable, etc.

 ```clojure